torrentkino/torrentkino/README.md

     By default /etc/hostname is used to determine the hostname.

   * `-k` *password*:
 	Setting a password results in encrypting each packet with AES256.
 The encrypted packet is encapsulated in bencode.
+With this action you effectively isolate your nodes from the rest of the world.

+  * `-r` *realm*:
+	Creating a realm affects the lookup process and the way how you announce your hostname to the swarm.
+It helps you to isolate your nodes and be part of a bigger swarm at the same time.
+This can be useful if you do not have your own bootstrap server and do not want to get mixed up with the rest of the swarm.
+You do not have problems with duplicate hostnames either as long as you do not share your realm with others.

   * `-p` *port*:
 	Listen to this port (Default: UDP/8337)